 Flake efficiency was calculated for a subset of flakes included in this analysis (Supplementary Online Material [SOM] Table S1).
 Assuming that most stone tools are produced to create sharp edges, one possible measure of flake efficiency is estimating the amount of sharp edge produced per given unit of mass.
 Technologies that produced a higher amount of edge per volume of material can be considered more efficient (Braun and Harris, 2003).
 Here we use a measure of edge that is based on tracing the edge of whole flakes from digital images (Braun and Harris, 2003).
 To calculate efficiency, this edge estimate is divided by the logarithmic transformation of mass (Braun and Harris, 2003).
 This transformation is important when calculating this ratio since mass increases volumetrically flake edge increases in two dimensions.
 Thus, the logarithmic transformation of mass prevents distortions of this ratio that are size-correlated (i.e., allometric).
-For example, very small flakes have relatively high edge for a given amount of mass, but this is not always the most efficient way to produce the greatest amount of edge relative to volume e.g. see discussions on this topic in Kuhn 1990).
-Flakes that have high amounts of edged relative to their mass tend to be relatively thin flakes, and there is the possibility that the efficiency of these tools is limited by their capabilities to complete certain tasks (e.g. tasks that require intensive use of edges such as hide scraping may not be feasible with relatively thin flakes).
+For example, very small flakes have relatively high edge for a given amount of mass, but this is not always the most efficient way to produce the greatest amount of edge relative to volume (e.g., see discussions on this topic in Kuhn, 1990).
+Flakes that have high amounts of edged relative to their mass tend to be relatively thin flakes, and there is the possibility that the efficiency of these tools is limited by their capabilities to complete certain tasks (e.g., tasks that require intensive use of edges such as hide scraping may not be feasible with relatively thin flakes).
 Here we calculate the edge to mass ratio of flakes within raw material categories.
 These values then can be studied according to raw material type and provenance as aggregate measures are likely more reflective of the generalized pattern of efficiency in tool production over time.

-2.4 Statistical comparisons
+Statistical comparisons

 The following statistical comparisons were made to elucidate the broader land-use strategy of the Kanjera South hominins.
-To examine the influence of raw material provenance and transport on core utilization, core reduction intensity values, flake sequence values, and edge to mass ratio, values were compared according to raw material provenience (i.e. local versus exotic).
-The significance of these differences was tested using Mann-Whitney U tests as our data were not normally distributed and significant differences were determined using an alpha level of 0.05 (Gotelli and Ellison, 2013).
+To examine the influence of raw material provenance and transport on core utilization, core reduction intensity values, flake sequence values, and edge to mass ratio, values were compared according to raw material provenience (i.e., local versus exotic).
+The significance of these differences between local and exotic material was tested using Mann-Whitney U tests as our data were not normally distributed and significant differences were determined using an alpha level of 0.05 (Gotelli and Ellison, 2013).
 To determine whether there is relationship between raw material provenance and the core reduction strategies employed at Kanjera South, the frequency of idealized free hand reduction types was compared by raw material type using Fisher’s exact test (Gotelli and Ellison, 2013) since some of the reduction strategies are represented by 4 or fewer cores.
 Finally, core reduction intensity values were also analyzed according to raw material type.
 A Kruskal-Wallis was used to assess the significance of these differences.
-(R Core Team, 2018)).
-Given the number of quantitative approaches used in this study, we have made the R code and markdown documents used to conduct this analysis available online (link).
+All statistical analyses were performed in R v.
+3.6 (R Core Team, 2021).
+Given the number of quantitative approaches used in this study, we have made the R code and markdown documents used to conduct this analysis available online.

-3. Results
+Results